Camera algorithms

 • Detects moving objects and does not fuse the corresponding areas to avoid ghosting artifacts.

-• Embedded local and global brightness and contrast enhancement (tone mapping) to enhance the visual quality of produced image.
+• Embedded local and global brightness and contrast enhancement (tone mapping) to enhance the visual quality of the produced image.

 img 121 1 scaled img 121 hdr scaled